-The INVLPGA instruction allows the VMM to selectively invalidate the TLB mapping for a given virtual page and a given ASID.
+The INVLPGA instruction allows the VMM to selectively invalidate the TLB mapping for a given guest virtual page within a given ASID.
 The linear address is specified in the implicit register operand rAX; the ASID is specified in ECX.
+The input address is always interpreted as a guest virtual address, so INVLPGA is typically meaningful only when used with shadow page tables; it does not provide a means to invalidate a nested translation by guest physical address.